microsoft/pxt-microbit/docs/courses/csintro/making/project.md

 This project is an opportunity for students to create a micro:pet for the animal they designed to sense and respond to danger.

-##The Problem
+## The Problem
-Zoologists have just heard about a new animal species on a remote island.
-They have very little information about the animal, and they have not yet been able to determine how the animal senses and responds to danger.
-They do know that animals use specialized sense receptors to sense danger and different methods to respond to danger.
-One example of how animals respond to danger are squids squirt ink to disorient the predator.
+Zoologists have just discovered a new species!
+They have very little time to observe the animal, and they have not yet been able to determine how the animal hunts or senses and responds to danger.
+You just learned that animals use specialized sense receptors to sense danger and respond to danger.
+Can you think of an animal and its response?

-##Your Challenge
+## Your Challenge

 Build a micro:pet that:
 * Has a way of sensing and responding to danger